 - offer the subscription in the registration form (possibly pre-checked)

-- force the subscription to you newsletter to every new registered user
+- force the subscription to your newsletter to every newly registered user

 Custom registration forms

 There are many themes and plugins which offer a custom registration form.
 This addon works correctly even with those custom registration solutions IF they follow the standard WordPress convention of fire the

-If you need to check the compatibility of your plugin with this addon ask the plugin author if the follow the WordPress convention (most of the times if they uses the provided WordPress functions to register the user, the answer is “yes”).
+If you need to check the compatibility of your plugin with this addon ask the plugin author if they follow the WordPress convention (most of the time if they use the provided WordPress functions to register the user, the answer is “yes”).

 Subscription option on custom registration forms

 register_form event.
-It’s easy to check: if the custom forms shows the newsletter checkbox, it’s already ok.
-Alternatively you can add a checkbox in your custom registration form with name “newsletter”.
+It’s easy to check: if the custom form shows the newsletter checkbox, it’s already ok.
+Alternatively, you can add a checkbox in your custom registration form named “newsletter”.
 See the example below: